Sean Blanchard

-Sean Blanchard (born March 29, 1978) is a Canadian professional ice hockey defenceman currently playing for the Brantford Blast in Allan Cup Hockey.
-He was selected by the Los Angeles Kings in the fourth round (99th overall) of the 1997 NHL Entry Draft, and spent most of his professional career in Europe.
+Sean Blanchard (born March 29, 1978) is a Canadian professional ice hockey defenceman who last played for the Brantford Blast in Allan Cup Hockey.
+He was selected by the Los Angeles Kings in the fourth round (99th overall) of the 1997 NHL entry draft, and spent most of his professional career in Europe.

 Playing career

 Junior

 Sean Blanchard started his junior hockey career with the Valley East Cobras of the Great North Midget League.
 Following a successful season with the Cobra's, Blanchard was drafted 13th overall by the Ottawa 67's in the 1994 OHL Priority Draft.
 He would go on to play for the 67's during all four years of his junior eligibility.
 During his third season in Ottawa, he had a breakout year winning several awards including the Max Kaminsky Trophy, CHL Defenceman of the Year, as well as being named as both an OHL and CHL First Team All Star.
-As a result of his play, Blanchard was drafted in the fourth round of the 1997 NHL Entry Draft by the Los Angeles Kings.
+As a result of his play, Blanchard was drafted in the fourth round of the 1997 NHL entry draft by the Los Angeles Kings.
 Blanchard returned to the capital as an overage player, where his was once again named as an OHL First Team All Star, and narrowly lost winning his second Max Kaminsky Trophy to fellow OHL All Star Chris Allen.
 Following the culmination of his fourth year in Ottawa, Blanchard turned professional.